Skip to content

 2Enable and Configure Windows Security (Microsoft Defender)

-Why is this important?
-It actively scans your system for malicious software and blocks threats in real-time.
-It also protects you from dangerous websites.
+Windows Security actively scans your computer for malicious software and blocks threats in real-time.
+This protection feature also shields you from dangerous websites.

 How to access and configure Windows Security: